 Finally, a reliable source of aluminum honeycomb for resin casting!
 Honeycomb adds a whole new dimension to your turning blanks, and it’s fun to get creative with for pen making, knife making, or any other resin project.

 I wanted to purchase aluminum honeycomb to use in my blanks, but I could never get any straight answers about which type or what brand adheres best to casting resins.
 So, I decided to just test a bunch of different brands out and use the one that worked best.
 After extensive testing with different manufacturer’s products, this aluminum honeycomb gave the best results for adhesion with resins.
 I’ve turned numerous pens without any major tear-out, and I even had other pen makers of varying skill levels test out blanks made with this honeycomb.
 It worked fabulous!
-Although I did the testing to ensure that the blanks I make have the best adhesion possible with the honeycomb material, I can pass on that benefit to my customers.
+Since I did the testing to ensure that the blanks I make have the best adhesion possible with the honeycomb material, I can also pass on that benefit to my customers.

 This material is brand new, not scrap left over from worksites.
 To ensure the product quality remains consistent, I buy full sheets brand new directly from the manufacturer.